Traveling To Tenerife, Spain

 This can expedite your visa processing since the authorities can pull your fingerprints from a central database.
 As per the EU:

-Frequent travellers to the Schengen Area do not have to give new finger scans every time they apply for a new visa.
-Once finger scans are stored in VIS, they can be re-used for further visa applications over a 5-year period.
+Frequent travelers to the Schengen Area do not have to give new finger scans every time they apply for a new visa.
+Once finger scans are stored in VIS, they can be re-used for further visa applications over 5 years.

 Spain requires information on your intended travel dates.
 Please do not provide dates for the sake of getting a visa, as, more often than not, your visa granted would be +/- 15 days of your intended arrival date.
 We suggest always opting for a multiple entry visa but know that it's unlikely you'll get one.

 In addition, Spain requires your contact information - Surname and first name of the inviting person(s) in the Member State(s).
-If not applicable, name of hotel(s) or temporary accommodation(s) in the Member State(s).
+If not applicable, name of the hotel(s) or temporary accommodation(s) in the Member State(s).
 For most travelers, this is the contact information of their hotel/Airbnb.
-The name has to match the name of the establishment in your itinerary and hotel reservation.
+The name has to match the establishment's name in your itinerary and hotel reservation.

 After completing the application, make sure to sign it.
 You do not have to affix your photo on the application.